stelong/stelong.github.io/_pages/projects.md

         .square-cell {
             flex: 0 0 50px; /* Set a fixed width for the square */
-            height: 100%; /* Make the square occupy the full row height */
+            height: 100%; /* Make the square occupy the full row height */ }

+        .text-cell {
+            flex: 1; /* Make the text cell occupy remaining space */ }

+        .image-bg {
+            width: 100%; /* Set the image background width to 100% of the cell */
-            background-image: url("/images/GPErks_logo.png"); /* Set the image as background */
+            height: 100%; /* Set the image background height to 100% of the cell */
+            background-repeat: no-repeat; /* Prevent image repetition */
             background-size: cover; /* Cover the entire cell with the image */ }

-        .text-cell {
-            /* Adjust the width of the text cell as needed */ }

-        .logo-img {
-            max-width: 100%; /* Make the image occupy the whole cell width */
-            max-height: 100%; /* Make the image occupy the whole cell height */
-            display: block; /* Remove any potential extra spacing */
-            border: 0; /* Remove any borders */
-        }
     </style>
     <script src="https://code.jquery.com/jquery-3.6.0.min.js"></script>